sebastianspicker/ai-pdf-renamer/README.md

 A working tree for ai-pdf-renamer with an evolving implementation history.

 ## Overview
-ai-pdf-renamer records the stable project shape and the work still worth checking.
+ai-pdf-renamer documents maintained build commands, known limits, and remaining work.

 ## Status
 Lifecycle stage: publication.
 Earlier setup detail now lives in maintained guidance.

 ## Usage
-- Merged scattered next js guidance into the docs.
+- Merged scattered github actions guidance into the docs.

-- Earlier scratch detail is now represented in maintained sections.
+- The older setup fragments have been reduced to the useful parts.

 ## Features
 - Left python concrete enough for the next pass to build on.